-Creating and producing content is incredibly time consuming and resource intensive, so when it fails to achieve the first goal of attraction it can be demoralising.
+Creating and producing content is incredibly time consuming and resource intensive, so when it fails to attract and convert prospects it can be demoralising.

 If you have been trying to generate traction for your business with content marketing and have not succeeded, then you are not alone.
-It’s not easy to create content that attracts and converts prospects to your business online.
+In fact only 19% of businesses rate their content marketing as very successful.
+So it stands to reason that it is not easy to create content marketing strategy that attracts and converts prospects to your business online.

-In our agency role, here at Collab we have many experiences with clients who are struggling with their content marketing – or those clients who haven’t started yet and are not sure where to begin.
-These scenarios have inspired this blog and the following solutions to this common pain point for marketers and businesses as a whole.
+In our agency role, we have had many of the above experiences with clients who are struggling with their content marketing – or those clients who haven’t started yet and are not sure where to begin.
+These scenarios have inspired this blog and the following solutions are in response to these common pain point for marketers and businesses as a whole.

 5 TIPS TO ACHIEVE YOUR CONTENT MARKETING GOALS